adrianiftode/BundleTransformerScriptManagerIssue/Readme.md

     &lt;script src="Scripts/WebForms/Focus.js" type="text/javascript"&gt;&lt;/script&gt;
 </pre>

-This is a project which demonstrates the issue
+This is a demo project that demonstrates the issue.